Frequency Range: 134~174MHz

 The figures are -124 and -122 dBm respectively.

-The KIT includes a high-quality ENIG FR4 PCB (53 x 36.5 mm) that comes with all SMD components pre-soldered.
+The Module includes a high-quality ENIG FR4 PCB (53 x 36.5 mm) that comes with all SMD components factory pre-soldered.

 RF capacitors are used for all the circuits.
 High Q inductors are used in the Low-Pass Filter section and high-current types for the RFI filters.